mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/01_solid_mechanics/README.md

 ## Numerical analyses

 ### Step 1
 We first want to analyze the influence of the chosen solver.
-In the template **4C** input file two solvers have been prepared:
+In the template **4C** input file two solvers have been prepared
 1. `SOLVER 1`: direct solver
 1. `SOLVER 2`: iterative solver